gillulyit/business-basic/content/_index.md

 ## Front Matter

-Each page should have a front matter which is between three -'s on both the top and bottom of it.
-It uses the yaml configuration language.
-If you see a section with three +'s on either end instead, it will be formatted on toml config language.
+Each page should have a front matter which is between three +'s on both the top and bottom of it.
+It uses the toml configuration language.

-I'm more familiar with yaml so I generally write my files for that.
-But the main difference you will see is toml will use an = sign between the key and value, and yaml will use a :.

 The values are pretty self explanatory.
 For instance, changing the value after the title key, will change the page title of the post/page.
 Changing the weight key after the menu specifications, will change the priority of how it's sorted.